Raiondesu/intl-schematic/README.md

 <div align="center">

-A tiny framework-agnostic i18n library (3kb, zero-dependency) that allows to localize and format strings while sparingly using the browser-standard [`Intl` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+A tiny framework-agnostic i18n library (1-3kb, zero-dependency) that allows to localize and format strings while sparingly using the browser-standard [`Intl` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).

-`npm i -s intl-schematic@next`
+`npm i -s intl-schematic`

 You can also install a nightly build [directly from github](#install-from-github)

-For simple usage examples, see the [main package readme](./packages/core/README.md)
+For simple usage examples, see the [main package readme](/packages/core/README.md)

 [List of packages](#packages)

-> ⚠ This is an early work-in-progress public prototype, use with caution! ⚠

 </div>